Create a cluster on AWS

 save the changes.

 Parameter Description Ambari Server You must select one node for Ambari Server by clicking the button.
 The “Instance Count” for that host group must be set to “1”.
 If you are using one of the default blueprints, this is set by default.
-Instance Type Select a VM instance type.
-For information about instance types on GCP refer to Machine types in GCP documentation.
+Instance Type Select an instance type.
+For information about instance types on AWS refer to Amazon EC2 instance types in AWS documentation.
 Instance Count Enter the number of instances of a given type.
 Default is 1.
 Storage Type Select the volume type.
-The options are: (1) Standard persistent disks (HDD) or (2) Solid-state persistent disks (SSD).
-For more information about these options refer to Storage options in GCP documentation.
+The storage options available depend on the chosen instance type: (A) Ephemeral (B) Magnetic (C) General Purpose (SSD) (D) Throughput Optimized HDD.
+For more information about these options refer to Amazon EC2 Instance Store in AWS documentation.
 Encryption Under Encryption Key, you can select an existing encryption key.
-For more information, refer to Disk encryption.
+For more information, refer to EBS encryption.
 Attached Volumes Per Instance Enter the number of volumes attached per instance.
 Default is 1.
 Volume Size Enter the size in GB for each volume.
 Default is 100.
 Root Volume Size This option allows you to increase or decrease the root volume size.
 Default is 50 GB.
 This option is useful if your custom image requires more space than the default 50 GB.
-Use Preemptible instances Check this option to use Google Cloud preemptive VM instances as your cluster nodes.
-For more information, refer to Use preemptible instances.
+Use Spot Instances Check this option to use EC2 spot instances as your cluster nodes.
+Next, enter your bid price.
+The price that is pre-loaded in the form is the current on-demand price for your chosen EC2 instance type.
+For more information, refer to Use spot instances.